urbit/docs/arvo/eyre/eyre.md

 # Direct HTTP Handling With Gall Agents

-As well as the [Channel System](#the-channel-system) and [Scries](#scrying), it's also possible for Gall Agents to deal directly with HTTP requests.
-This method is much more complicated that the channel system so you're unlikely to use it unless you want to build a custom HTTP-based API or something like that.
+As well as the [Channel System](#the-channel-system) and [Scries](#scrying), it's also possible for Gall agents to deal directly with HTTP requests.
+This method is much more complicated than the channel system so you're unlikely to use it unless you want to build a custom HTTP-based API or something like that.

 This method is explained in the [%connect](@/docs/arvo/eyre/tasks.md#connect) section of the [Internal API Reference](@/docs/arvo/eyre/tasks.md) document and a detailed example is provided in the [Direct HTTP Handling With Gall Agents](@/docs/arvo/eyre/examples.md#direct-http-handling-with-gall-agents) section of the [Examples](@/docs/arvo/eyre/examples.md) document.